GouniManikumar12/aip-spec/PRD.md

 ### 13.1 Privacy Principles

-1. **No PII Storage:** AMXP does not store personally identifiable information
+1. **No PII Storage:** AIP does not store personally identifiable information
 2. **Contextual Signals Only:** Use query text, categories, geography—not user profiles
 3. **User Consent:** Platforms must obtain user consent before tracking
 4. **Transparency:** Users must see "Ad" label and "Why this ad?" tooltip